do i need planning permission

 swimming pool

 For many people, having a swimming pool is a dream.
 Who wouldn’t want to wake up and head downstairs for a dip?
-If you plan on building a swimming pool, you’ll be pleased to know that you can build an indoor or outdoor pool without planning permission.
+Fortunately, you can build an indoor or outdoor pool without planning permission.

-For indoor pools in an outbuilding, they should be a single-storey building and will be subjected to the same conditions as sheds and outbuildings in #7.
+For indoor pools in an outbuilding, it must be a single-storey building which is subjected to the same conditions as sheds and outbuildings (see #7 above).

-Outdoor pools should be no more than 50% of the overall garden size, and if you live in a conservation area, within the green belt or a national park, then it’s best to get in touch with your local council first, as the rules may differ entirely.
+Outdoor pools must cover no more than 50% of your garden, and if you live in a conservation area, contact your local council, as rules may differ.

 17. Porches